Nick Hanauer: TED Talk controversy

 In May 2012, authors at National Journal, Time, and HuffPost reported that Hanauer's March 1, 2012, TED talk on inequality had not been published online by the organization.
 In his talk, Hanauer criticized what he called "an article of faith for Republicans"—namely that "if taxes on the rich go up, job creation will go down", saying:

 Businesses and the rich do not create jobs.
 Jobs are created by a feedback loop between customers and businesses that is set in motion by consumers increasing their demand.

 Thus, instead of further cutting taxes for wealthy people, the modus operandi of trickle-down economics, workers in the United States would be better served by policies designed to stimulate higher median income:

 If lower income tax rates for the wealthy really worked we would be drowning in jobs, and yet unemployment and underemployment is at record highs.

 As justification for not posting the talk, Chris Anderson, curator of TED, stated that he felt Hanauer's talk was "explicitly partisan" and included a number of arguments such as his "apparent ruling out of entreprneurial [sic] initiative as a root cause of job creation."
 Moreover, he said, the live TED audience had given the talk mediocre reviews.
-Huffington Post writer Jillian Berman expressed bewilderment, for TED had previously published talks by politicians like former U.S. Vice-President Al Gore and British Prime Minister David Cameron without hesitation.
+Huffington Post writer Jillian Berman expressed bewilderment, for TED had previously published talks by politicians like former U.S. Vice-president Al Gore and British Prime Minister David Cameron without hesitation.

 TED reserves the right to post only the talks it considers to be most effective.
 Hanauer partially defended Anderson's decision in an interview with Sam Seder, saying he could understand that the position he offered in his talk might be controversial to the business community and that Anderson might have received disproportionate criticism for holding back the talk.
 The original presentation is available on YouTube.

 Anderson later decided to add Hanauer's most recent and longer talk on a similar theme from TEDSalon NY2014.
 It was posted on August 12, 2014.
 Anderson also posted an explanation for his decision and showed himself and Hanauer "burying the hatchet.".
 His July 2019 talk, "The dirty secret of capitalism—and a new way forward," is available on the YouTube channel affiliated with TED.
-In the 2019 talk, Hanauer does not explicitly mention any political party but calls out the faults of “neo-liberal economic theory” and highlights alternative economic hypotheses.
+In the 2019 talk, Hanauer does not explicitly mention any political party but calls out the faults of “neo-liberal economic theory” that serves as “essentially a protection racket for the rich,” and instead proposes “a new economics” centered around “including more people in more ways” to foster “economic growth.”